ilanschnell/bitarray/README.rst

 ``fill()`` -> int
-   Adds zeros to the end of the bitarray, such that the length of the bitarray is not a multiple of 8.
+   Adds zeros to the end of the bitarray, such that the length of the bitarray will be a multiple of 8.
 Returns the number of bits added (0..7).

 ``frombytes(bytes)``